 September and October are particularly impressive along the Chobe and Linyanti Rivers.
-Thousands of animals rely on these waters for survival, especially elephants, which can drink up to 200 litres of water a day.
-After a long, hot day foraging for food, hundreds of elephants gather along the river, often running the last few metres, trumpeting wildly in their excitement and thirst.
+Thousands of animals rely on these waters for survival, especially elephants, which can drink up to 200 liters of water daily.
+After a long, hot day foraging for food, hundreds of elephants gather along the river, often running the last few meters, trumpeting wildly in their excitement and thirst.

-In September, the Kalahari and pans are almost at their driest, but the full October heat has yet to arrive.
-Wildlife viewing across the central and southern parks can be hit and miss, but the endless golden grasslands have a beauty all their own.
-And lurking in the grass are the Kalahari’s black-maned lions, stalking the large herds of springbok, oryx and red hartebeest that still roam the plains.
-While many visitors focus on the north, the south and central parks still have a lot to offer and can be much quieter and easier to book at this time of year.
+Lurking in the grass are the Kalahari’s black-maned lions, stalking the large herds of springbok, oryx, and Red hartebeest that still roam the plains.
+While many visitors to Botswana focus on the north, the south and central parks still have a lot to offer and can be much quieter and easier to book at this time of year.